Helperbird/website/src/pages/help/how-to-use-reader-mode-and-remove-ads-on-any-website.md

 ---
 layout: templates/help.html
 title: How to use Reader mode on an website or PDF
-description: Discover how to use Reader mode in any browser for websites or PDF's using the Helperbird browser extension.
+description: Discover how to use Reader mode in any browser for websites or PDFs using the Helperbird browser extension.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,